Tailscale Tunnel Setup Guide

 The Solution: Individual Service Ingresses

-We use the ./uis tailscale expose <service> command to create individual Tailscale ingresses for each service.
+We use the ./uis network expose tailscale <service> command to create individual Tailscale ingresses for each service.
 Each service gets its own public URL directly on your tailscale domain.

 🚀 Quick Summary